tlakomy/appsync-cdk-course-beta/lessonPlan.md

 **Use logging and X-Ray to debug performance issues in AppSync API**

 Description: _GraphQL is excellent because it allows us to call multiple APIs with a single query.
 This fact can also be its downfall - what happens if one of the underlying APIs is slow?
-The whole query is slowed down as a result, and this can be diffult to debug._
+The whole query is slowed down as a result, and this can be difficult to debug._

 _In this quick lesson we're going to learn how to enable logging and AWS X-Ray in order to get a better visibility into our AppSync API._